radiculee/radiculee/README.md

 - 👋 Hi, I’m @Vedant Gaikwad
 - 👀 I’m interested in ...
-WEB development
+WEB development , Cloud Computing , Machine Learning :)
-- 🌱 I’m currently learning ... degree in computer
+- 🌱 I’m currently persuing a ... degree in computer
 - 💞️ I’m looking to collaborate on ...
-Frontend Projects
+PROJECTS
 - 📫 How to reach me ...
 Vedantgaikwad01@gmail.com
   INDIAN , MUMBAI